Good Grief Cook

 Pumpkin cornbread with butter.

-I remember our first Thanksgiving and Christmas following my son’s death.
-Leading up to the events I could not stop crying.
-I could not be in my house.
-Thankfully, my brother and sister in-law offered to have Thanksgiving at their beach house and my father in-law invited us to North Carolina for Christmas.
-It was the great escape from so many happy holiday memories.
-It was a relief to not have to decorate, plan a meal or see an empty chair at my dinner table.
+I remember our first Thanksgiving and Christmas after my son's death.
+In the days leading up to them I couldn't stop crying.
+I couldn't even be in my own house.
+Thankfully, my brother and sister-in-law hosted Thanksgiving at their beach house, and my father-in-law invited us to North Carolina for Christmas.
+This gave us a great escape from so many happy holiday memories.
+It was a relief not to decorate, plan a meal, or see an empty chair at my dinner table.

 The holidays will never be the same.
-Those days will always bring sadness, but I can assure that with time it gets a bit easier.
-It becomes a time to decide what you can still be grateful for.
-Loss and gratitude.
+Those days will always bring sadness, but I can assure you that it gets a bit easier with time.
+You start to decide what you can still feel grateful for.
+Grief and gratitude can coexist.

-For instance, I can truly say that I am so grateful for the 23 years I had with the most amazing son on the planet.
-Grateful that I can still hear his voice and feel his hug.
-I am grateful for all the times he made me laugh and let me take his picture.
+For instance, I feel so grateful for the 23 years I had with the most amazing son on the planet.
+I am grateful that I can still hear his voice and feel his hug.
+There is gratitude for all the times he made me laugh and let me take his picture.
 I see his dazzling smile and loving eyes in so many photos.
-Grateful that he is still with me in spirit and that his energy is ever present giving me peace in my heart.
+Just thankful that he is still with me in spirit and that his energy is ever-present, giving me peace in my heart.

-And isn’t having peace in one’s heart what the holidays are supposed to be about?
-Yes, I have many things to be grateful for.
+Isn't having peace in your heart what the holidays are supposed to be about?
+I have many things to be grateful for.

 Will digging a big sand hole at the beach loss and gratitude.

-There isn’t a more peaceful place for me to be than at the beach.
-Luckily that is where my family is headed this Thanksgiving.
-What a blessing to be surrounded by family and friends.
-We will all be banging pots and pans together, enjoying an amazing feast, playing bocce in the sand and searching for sea glass along the shore.
-We’ll remember all the reasons why we are grateful to be together.
+I feel most peaceful at the beach.
+Luckily, that's where my family and I are heading this Thanksgiving.
+What a blessing to be surrounded by family and friends!
+We will all bang pots and pans together, enjoy an amazing feast, play bocce in the sand, and search for sea glass along the shore.
+We'll remember all the reasons we are grateful to be together.

 Loss and gratitude for garden pumpkins.

-This year I am grateful for the vegetable garden that keeps on giving.
-I am amazed that I grew these pumpkins from seed in a plot of ground no bigger than 2 by 4 feet.
-The pumpkin vines were out of control, but never mind about that.
+This year, I am grateful for the vegetable garden that keeps on giving.
+I'm amazed I grew these pumpkins from seeds in a plot of ground no bigger than 2 by 4 feet.
+The pumpkin vines were out of control, but that's a small price to pay.

-Just yesterday I roasted the baby pumpkin to try out this new recipe I created using some Martha White self-rising cornmeal mix.
-It is surprisingly moist with a pleasant kick from the warm spices.
-Hope it makes its way onto your Thanksgiving table or holiday brunch.
+Just yesterday, I roasted a baby pumpkin to try out a new recipe for pumpkin cornbread.
+I created it using some Martha White self-rising cornmeal mix.
+The sweetness of the pumpkin puree marries well with the graininess of the cornmeal.
+It's surprisingly moist with a pleasant kick from warm spices.
+I hope it makes its way onto your Thanksgiving table or holiday brunch.
 Let me know if you try it.
-And if you don't own a Lodge cast iron skillet that is a must have on your Christmas list.
+If you don't own a Lodge cast iron skillet, that's a must-have for your Christmas list!

 Pumpkin cornbread with butter.